 Where to find us

 Due to the walk in service provided by the Phlebotomy Clinic, patients are asked to go to the main reception in the Minor Injuries and Illness Unit (MIU) and take a number.
-Patients are asked to then sit in the MIU waiting area until a staff member calls their number.
-Patients are then escorted to the Phlebotomy Clinic.
+Patients are asked to then sit in the MIU waiting area until the call system displays their queue number.
+Patients should then follow the signs to the Blood Clinic.

 Monday to Friday: 8am - 10am